nyno-kb/python-101/_episodes/02-data-types.md

 </details>

 ## Booleans
 Booleans are “truth” values.
 They report on whether things in your Python universe are `True` or `False`.
 There are the only two options for a boolean: `True` or `False`.
 The boolean operators are **or**, **and**, and **not**.
 They are used to check if certain conditions are met before the program continues running.
-This is extremely helpful and even if it seems a bit confusing right now, it wil make sense later.
+This is extremely helpful and even if it seems a bit confusing right now, it will make sense later.
 Here are a few examples of using boolean logic.

 ~~~
 13 < 17